 - Advanced image sharpening techniques

 - Working with print layouts and montages

 - Optimizing the print workflow

 - Converting to CMYK and going to press

-Hey, welcome!
+(upbeat music) Hey, welcome.
 My name is Chris Orwig.
-I'm going to be your host and guide on this training adventure.
-What we're going to do is in this training title we are going to talk about printing.
-A lot of times when you begin to talk about printing you realize that you have been out in the field, or you have been in the studio and you have been shooting and now it's time to head into your studio and to create that final print.
-So let's go ahead and head into my office and we will talk a little bit more about printing.
+I'm gonna be your host and guide on this training adventure, and what we're gonna do, is in this training title, we're gonna talk about printing, and a lot of times when you begin to talk about printing you realize that you've been out in the field, or you've been in the studio, and you've been shooting, and now it's time to head into your studio, and to create that final print, so let's go ahead and head into my office, and we'll talk a little bit more about printing.
 Come on in.
-Now, one of the things that we want to think about in regards to printing is that when you are creating the final print really what you are interested in doing is completing that entire photographic process, from capture on your camera all the way to output on your printer.
-So what's printing all about?
-Is it just about using your printer?
-Well, no, not at all.
-What we are going to do in this training title is for starters we're going to get into color management.
+Now, one of the things that we want to think about in regards to printing, is that when you're creating the final print, really what your interested in doing is completing that entire photographic process, from capture on your camera all the way to output on your printer.

 The Practicing Photographer1,607,809 Views

 Deke's Techniques1,435,609 Views

 Photoshop CC Essential Training (2015)1,931,120 Views